Circularity in action, cutting 75% of embodied carbon

 The key take-aways from the reuse-process in Kvänum is that this is not just a re-sale of a used product.
 The AHU enters the factory as a dated product, but leaves almost as if it was new, but with a much lower embodied carbon footprint.

 In the factory, there is a quality assurance process as well as an upgrade of selected components that provide the unit with a significantly prolonged service life.
-The existing CE marking is kept and warranties comparable to those of a brand-new product are given.
+The existing CE marking is kept and new warranties are given, the same as of a brand-new product.
 All these steps change the game from being a re-sale offer to a truly sustainable alternative.
+The embodied carbon footprint is reduced by 95%.

 RE:duce and RE:vitalise